openedx/xblock-lti-consumer/docs/decisions/0002-lti-1p3-variables.rst

 Consequences
 ============

-* Changing the resource id to the value defined above will make all context on currently deployed XBlocks to be lost (since a different resource means the LTI is being launched in a different location from the Tool's POV).
+* Changing the resource id to the value defined above will lose contexts on all currently deployed XBlocks (since a different resource means the LTI is being launched in a different location from the Tool's POV).